cicciovo/homebridge-samsung-airconditioner/README.md

 sudo npm install -g homebridge --unsafe-perm
 ```

-If you are on Raspberry or Debian system, and wish to add `homebridge` to use `systemd` to run homebridge to persist this service, here is the [reference](https://gist.github.com/johannrichard/0ad0de1feb6adb9eb61a/).
+If you are on Raspberry or Debian system, and wish to use `systemd` to run `homebridge` so that it is persisted, please refer to this [reference](https://gist.github.com/johannrichard/0ad0de1feb6adb9eb61a/).

 ### Install Plugin